guillaume-haerinck/directx11-playground/README.md

 </p>

 Setup a simple scene with a directional light and no material.
-Uses ambient, diffuse and specular properties.
+A menu is available to edit ambient, diffuse and specular properties.

 #### [WIC] [Multiple light types](src/examples/blinn-phong/multiple-light-types/)